gnarzilla/deadmesh/docs/SMART_MESH_ROUTING.md

 ## What happens when something is impossible

-Instead of silent timeouts or ugly 404s, deadmesh gives **helpful, honest, and occasionally funny** responses.
+Instead of silent timeouts or ugly 404s, deadmesh gives **helpful, honest, and occasionally fun** responses.

 **Example – trying to watch YouTube over LoRa:**